salahineo/Stocker/README.md

 - CSS3
 - jQuery

-> This design is not responsive, so please review it with a minimum screen width of 1200px
+> This project is fully responsive

 ### Tools